-The Northern Europe office works in particular with forging a strong US-Northern Europe agenda in light of the deteriorated security situation in the Baltic Sea region and the volatile transatlantic relationship.
-The office, headed by Anna Wieslander, participates in the public debate, provides analysis and publications and arranges workshops, seminars, and conferences that bring together policymakers and a diverse group of stakeholders in order to forge solutions that address challenges critical to the future of Europe and the transatlantic relationship.
+The Northern Europe office works in particular on forging a strong US-Northern Europe agenda in light of the reinvigorated transatlantic relationship that has resulted from Finland’s accession into NATO and Sweden’s bid for membership.
+The office, headed by Anna Wieslander, participates in the public debate, provides analysis and publications, and arranges workshops, seminars, and conferences that bring together policymakers and a diverse group of stakeholders in order to forge solutions that address challenges critical to the future of Europe and the transatlantic relationship.

 Featured commentary and analysis

 New Atlanticist Apr 26, 2023

 A glimpse of Sweden in NATO: Gotland could be a game-changer for Baltic defense

 By Anna Wieslander and Eric Adamson

 Sweden’s largest military exercise in twenty-five years highlights the strategically important island of Gotland in defending NATO allies.

 How allied Sweden and Finland can secure Northern Europe

 By Anna Wieslander, Eric Adamson, Jesper Lehto